murraygm/igarchivetomacphotos/README.md

 Go to Instagram and request your data.
 After a day or so they send you a link to multiple archive files.
 Download and unzip them.
+**Note the script copies the photos but moves the videos, so keep the zips incase you need to rerun it**.

 ![Screenshot](ig_to_photos_metadata.png?raw=true "Screenshot")